+Special Populations:

+Hepatic Impairment:

-Special Populations: Hepatic Impairment: The dosage of argatroban should be decreased in patients with hepatic impairment (see Dosage and Administration (2.3) and Warn-ings and Precutions (5.2)).
-Patients with hepatic impairment were not studied in percutaneous coronary intervention (PCI) trials.
+The dosage of argatroban should be decreased in patients with hepatic impairment [see Dosage and Administration (2.3) and Warnings and Precautions (5.2)].
+Patients with hepatic impairment were not studied in percutaneous coronary intervention (PCI) trials. were not studied in perculations contain intervention (rch intas.
 At a dose of 2.5 mcg/kg/min, hepatic impairment is associated with decreased clearance and increased elimination half-life of argatroban (to 1.9 mL/kg/min and 181 minutes, respectively, for patients with a Child-Pugh score greater than 6).